xc308/My_Knowledge_Book/_posts/2025-12-31-Diffusion-Training-Loss.md

 ---
 layout: post
-title: "Why is the generative model in the form of a weighted average?"
+title: "Why is the diffusion loss in the form of a weighted average?"
 math: true
 date: 2025-12-31
 ---